Albert Oliver Jr.

 Al Oliver was an excellent hitter, batting .303 over an 18-year major league career and making the All-Star team seven times.
 During his career, he also won Silver Slugger awards as an outfielder, a designated hitter, and a first baseman.

 Oliver was born and raised in Ohio and attended Portsmouth High along with fellow future major leaguer Larry Hisle.
 In addition to being baseball MVP there, he was also All-Ohio in basketball.
 After graduation in 1964, he signed with the Pittsburgh Pirates.
-He advanced through the minors and hit .315 with the Columbus Jets in 1968 to earn a September call-up with Pittsburgh that season.
+He advanced through the minors and hit .315 with the Columbus Jets in 1968 to earn a September call-up with Pittsburgh.
 He never returned to the minors.

 In each of four seasons with the Rangers, Oliver finished among the top ten in the American League in batting average, never falling below the .309 mark.
 In 1980, he had his best year to date, recording 209 hits and driving in 117 runs, and on August 17th of that season, he hit four home runs in a doubleheader against the Detroit Tigers.
 He was moved from the outfield to designated hitter the next summer and was sent to the Montreal Expos for Dave Hostetler and Larry Parrish prior to the 1982 season.

 Oliver became the Expos' everyday first baseman in 1982 and responded with the finest season in his career.
 He led the NL with a .331 average, 43 doubles, and 204 hits, and tied Dale Murphy for the RBI lead with 109.
 He became the first big leaguer to have a 200-hit, 100-RBI season in both leagues and finished third in Most Valuable Player voting that year.
 In 1983, his average slipped to .300 (his lowest since 1975), but he still led the NL with 38 doubles.